bnema/EcoMarket_API/README.md

 ## Installation

-- Install the mod Eco Live Data Exporter on your Eco server [url](https://mod.io/g/eco/m/live-data-exporter)
+- Install the mod [Eco Live Data Exporter](https://mod.io/g/eco/m/live-data-exporter) on your Eco server

 - Check if the mod is working by requesting the json file from your server